 The chart below shows the top ten priorities of residents of West Sacramento for survey question 1.
-These scores were generated by a total of 71 respondents, from the paper survey and online survey.
+These scores were generated by a total of 71 respondents, from the public meeting in Elkhorn, the paper survey and online survey.

 Top 10 Priorities for West Sacramento (Question 1)

 Priorities Ranked Scores

-1. Homelessness 341
+Homelessness 341

-2. Quality of life for children 266
+Quality of life for children 266

-3. Disaster emergency preparedness 255
+Disaster emergency preparedness 255

-4. Safe and affordable housing 252
+Safe and affordable housing 252

-5. Quality and quantity of water 229
+Quality and quantity of water 229

-6. Access to mental health and substance 192
+Access to mental health and substance use 192

-use services
+services

-7. Criminal justice enforcement 180
+Criminal justice enforcement 180

-8. Agricultural land preservation 163
+Agricultural land preservation 163

-9. Rural infrastructure and services 162
+Rural infrastructure and services 162

-10. Health promotion and disease prevention 155
+Health promotion and disease prevention 155